-This section fondly remembers the navigators – the term used here metaphorically to represent the Muslim Scientists and Contributors in earlier times who directed and led us to progress, advancement and the betterment of society through their contributions in numerous fields including astronomy, mathematics, physics, chemistry and medicine among others.
+This portfolio fondly remembers the navigators – the term used here symbolically to represent the Muslim Scientists as contributors who in earlier times directed and led us to progress, for the betterment of all humanity through their contributions in numerous fields including astronomy, mathematics, physics, chemistry, and medicine among others.
 The degree of perfection achieved by the Muslims in science remains unparalleled in history.

-The other images in this section were taken in Dubai where I happened upon a temporary exhibit displaying astronomical instruments from the golden age of Arabic science.
-The art in this gallery hence showcases montages created by the merging of photographs with old scientific documents, illustrations, maps and manuscripts as a celebration of the golden days of Muslim Science.
+The other images in this section were taken in Dubai where I happened upon a temporary exhibit displaying astronomical instruments from the golden age of Islamic science.
+The images in this gallery hence showcase montages created by the merging of photographs with old scientific documents, illustrations, maps, and manuscripts.

 We come spinning out of nothingness, scattering stars like dust.

 Hazrat.
 Mawlana Jalal-ad-Din Muhammad Rumi (r.a)